Allnex

-Allnex (also written as allnex) is a global producer of industrial coating resins and additives for architectural, industrial, protective, automotive and special purpose coatings and inks.
+Allnex (branded as allnex) is a German multinational company that produces industrial coating resins and additives for architectural, industrial, protective, automotive and special purpose coatings and inks.

-Background

 Allnex was established in 2013 after Advent International acquired the Coating Resins Division as a divestiture from Cytec Industries.
-In September 2016, Allnex and Nuplex Industries, a global manufacturer of resins, were merged to form one company, which has its corporate center in Frankfurt am Main, Germany.
+In September 2016, Allnex and Nuplex Industries, a manufacturer of resins, were merged to form one company, which has its headquarters in Frankfurt am Main, Germany.

 Allnex has 33 manufacturing facilities, 23 research and technology support centers and 5 joint ventures spread across five continents: Asia, Europe, North and South America, and Oceania.

-The company has around 4,000 employees + is present in around 100 countries.
+The company has around 4,000 employees and is present in around 100 countries.
 The operating Allnex group is owned by Allnex Holdings S.à r.l., a company based in Luxembourg.

 History

 April 2013: Advent International acquired the Coating Resins division as a divestiture from Cytec Industries.

 October 2013: Allnex acquired Desmolux® non-waterborne radiation curing resins from Bayer MaterialScience.

 February 2014: Allnex opened a technology center and Americas headquarters in Alpharetta, Georgia, USA.

 December 2014: Allnex acquired Águia Química, one of the largest manufacturers of alkyd and acrylic resins in Brazil, founded in 1989, and is located in Ponta Grossa, Brazil.

-September 2016: Allnex merged with Nuplex Industries, now operating under the name allnex with its corporate center in Frankfurt am Main.
+September 2016: Allnex merged with Nuplex Industries, now operating under the name allnex with its headquarters in Frankfurt am Main.

 July 2021: Allnex was acquired by PTT Global Chemical, a multinational chemical company based in Thailand.

+August 2022: Allnex launch their range of premium sustainability products under the brand ECOWISE™ CHOICE.